SM Spirituality Media

 Definition

-A family of esoteric teachings and practices found in both Hindu and Buddhist lineages, characterised by the use of the body, energy, mantra, ritual and symbol as vehicles for awakening rather than obstacles to it.
-Where the classical Vedāntic ascetic programme sought liberation by withdrawing from the world, Tantra seeks it by moving through the world — treating sensation, energy and form as raw material rather than distraction.
-The chakra system, kuṇḍalinī practice and much of yoga's inner technology are Tantric in origin.
+A family of esoteric teachings and practices found in both Hindu and Buddhist lineages.
+Tantra uses the body, energy, mantra, ritual and symbol as vehicles for awakening rather than obstacles to it.
+The classical Vedāntic ascetic programme sought liberation by withdrawing from the world.
+Tantra seeks it by moving through the world, treating sensation, energy and form as raw material rather than distraction.
+The chakra§ system, kuṇḍalinī practice and much of yoga§'s inner technology are Tantric in origin.

 written by editorial · revised continuously